KurtSanders/STBitBarApp-V2/README.md

 2. Open the IDE in a separate browser tab.
 	* [Live Logging IDE (USA)](https://graph.api.smartthings.com/ide/logs)
 	* [Live Logging IDE (Outside USA)](https://graph-eu01-euwest1.api.smartthings.com/ide/logs)
 3. In the mobile client, tap to **Enable the API** then tap Done.
-You should have a **URL and secret** displayed in the Live Logging screen tab.
+4. Your secret **URL and API secret** is displayed in the Live Logging screen tab when you exit the ST BitBar SmartApp on the mobile phone.
+4. :New: One can also select 'Send API to a Mobile Device' in the 'API Setup'.
+This will send the two secret strings to a mobile phone as SMS message.
+Indicate a USA mobile phone number and select send to mobile phone.
 4. Copy/Save these two lines to input in the **ST_Python_Logic.cfg** in the step ahead.
+Use Textedit.app to edit the **ST_Python_Logic.cfg** on the Mac.
+Input the two secret strings exactly as the template shows, using double quotes.
+5. Launch the ST BitBar Output SmartApp in mobile SmartThings client and you should now see local file version information if your local Mac setup is completed correctly.
+You may complete/customize your BitBar Top menu by:
-5. Select Devices: choose the devices you want to display/control then tap Done.
+	* Selecting Devices: choose the devices you want to display/control then tap Done.
-6. Select Options: select the display options for the MacOS menu.
+	* Selecting Display Options: select the display options for the MacOS menu.
 Please note that some option values are required.

 ## Section 3: Setting up BitBar and ST Plugin